pranjaldeka/library-app/README.md

 **11) Checkout a book if its status is 'Available'**

     Search for a book.
+From the search results, click on "Checkout" hyperlink of the desired book

+    or

+    Search for a book.
 From the search results, click on "ISBN" hyperlink and Click on "Checkout"

 **12) Return a checked out book**